wimblerobotics/Robotics_Book/README.md

-# Robotics by Michael Wimble
+# ROS for Mere Mortals by Michael Wimble

-This repository contains the code and documentation for the book "Robotics" by Michael Wimble.
+This repository contains the code and documentation for the book "ROS for Mere Mortals" by Michael Wimble.